 This is both relatively economical, generally considered safer, and makes getting around much quicker.

-For reference, the 8 mile (13km) bus trip from the Roma Norte to Coyoacan neighborhood costs about $1USD — but can take more than two hours.
+For reference, the 8-mile (13km) bus trip from the Roma Norte to the Coyoacan neighborhood costs about $1USD — but can take more than two hours.

 5 Day Mexico City Itinerary

 Teotihuacan (pronounced tay-oh-tee-wok-on) is one of the oldest and most important of all Mexico archeological sites.
 It is also one of the 35 or so UNESCO World Heritage Sites in Mexico.